dittohed/pac-man-AI/README.md

-# Pac-Man
+# pac-man-AI
 (WORK IN PROGRESS)
-The goal is to first implement whole Pac-Man game, then use reinforcement learning to get the yellow ball moving by itself!
+The goal is to first implement whole Pacman game, then use reinforcement learning to get the yellow eating ball moving by itself!

 ## Done
 * map
-* Pac-Man movement
+* Pacman movement mechanics
 * collisions
-* A* for finding the shortest path to Pac-Man
+* A* for finding the shortest path to Pacman

 ## Todo
 * ghosts